 Some sources state that Anhingas lack feather preen oil glands but, photographer Christopher Reiss reveals that Anhingas actually do possess the uropygial glands that serve to oil their feathers.
 These adaptations aid diving and underwater swimming.
 Like other darters, they hunt by spearing fish and small prey with their long, slender beak.

 Keep an eye on Adventure Coast shorelines for thrashing-type activity when the birds return with speared catches.
 They bang their beak against rocks or other hard surfaces to subdue prey before eating.
 The Anhinga’s diet consists mainly of fish, but they also eat aquatic insects, crayfish, shrimp and even young alligators and water snakes.

 The Anhinga is one of the Adventure Coast’s most abundant and recognizable water birds.
-Because they don’t have oil glands or water repellent feathers, you can often see Anhingas relying on the sun to dry their wings and warm their bodies.
+You can often see Anhingas relying on the sun to dry their wings and warm their bodies.

 See them along shorelines and in treetops with their wings and tail feathers spread wide and face turned toward the sun as they dry out.
 “Running” on the water with wings flapping vigorously is another wing-drying technique.

 Look up to also view the distinctive straight wing, tail and neck silhouette that creates a perfectly symmetrical cross as they soar high in the sky, riding the thermals.